SuperXrayDoc/JoinDateFilter/README.txt

 To prevent this just disable the mod in the mod config gui in-game.

 Changelog:
+v 1.0.3:
+Fixed a bug that allowed players to bypass the filter by having [server] in their message No longer filters your own messages if you set the cut-off date to before your joindate Made it so the mod only works on constantiam.net

 v 1.0.2:
 Fixed to now work with OSX and Linux.